samblenny/lua-sandbox/README.md

 ```
 sudo apt install tigervnc-standalone-server openbox xterm

-# Set password to 123456 or whatever (stored in ~/.config/tigervnc/passwd)
+# Set VNC password to 123456 or whatever
+# The hashed password gets stored in ~/.config/tigervnc/passwd
 tigervncpasswd

 # Make a config file, mainly to override the localhost default